2012 Annual Science Report

-Graduate student Katherine Dawson submitted a new paper (in revision) describing the response of archaeal halophile membrane chemistry to salinity levels.
+Graduate student Katherine Dawson’s paper describing the response of archaeal halophile membrane chemistry to salinity levels has been published.
 She presented strong evidence that the degree of membrane lipid unsaturation is an important adaptation to specific salinity niches in archaeal halophiles.
-The new findings provide a solid footing from which to unravel the contributions of archaeal membrane physiology and shifts in community composition to the organic biomarker record of salinity fluctuations in the Dead Sea (work in progress).
+The new findings provide a solid footing from which to unravel the contributions of archaeal membrane physiology and shifts in community composition to the organic biomarker record of salinity fluctuations in the Dead Sea.

-Rhodes, M. E., Oren, A., and House, C. H. Revisiting Dead Sea Haloarchaeal Blooms Through High Throughput Sequencing.
-In review, Applied and Environmental Microbiology.
+Rhodes, M. E., Oren, A., and House, C. H. 2012.
+Dynamics and persistence of Dead Sea microbial populations as shown by high-throughput sequencing of rRNA.
+Applied and Environmental Microbiology 78:2489-2492.

-Dawson, K. S. , Freeman, K. H., and Macalady, J. L. Response of archaeal halophile membrane lipids chemistry to salinity levels.
-In revision, Applied & Environmental Microbiology.
+Dawson, K. S. , Freeman, K. H., and Macalady, J. L. 2012.
+Molecular characterization of core lipids from halophilic archaea grown under different salinity conditions.
+Organic Geochemistry 48:1-8.